RichardLeeY/3DNPC/README.md

 <img alt="LOGO" src="./images/clay-cartoon.png" width="300" height="300" />

 # Game 3D model NPC Experiment Project
 This repository contains the code for a voice-controlled 3D game built on AWS cloud services.
-The game allows players to interact with non-player characters (NPCs) and chat with them using voice commands.
+The game allows players to interact with non-player characters (NPCs) and chat with them using voice commands.The game features a user interface with 3D models of various characters, such as a robot, a girl, a mother, and an IT professional.

 [**English**](./README.md) | [**中文简体**](./README_zh_CN.md)